-- 1) Accessory buildings are permitted in each use class provided the buildings are clearly incidental and complimentary to the main buildings' character, size and use. - 2) Accessory buildings shall not be used for human habitation. - 3) The side yard requirements set out in the applicable Use Zone Tables shall apply to accessory buildings wherever they are located on the lot but accessory buildings on two (2) adjoining properties may be built to property boundaries provided they shall be of fire-resistant construction and have a common firewall. - 4) Quonset style/steel accessory buildings may be permitted within the Resource and Agriculture Use Zone only. - 5) Accessory buildings shall not be located in an easement;
+- 1) Accessory buildings are permitted in each use class provided the buildings are clearly incidental and complimentary to the main buildings' character, size and use. - 2) Accessory buildings shall not be used for human habitation. - 3) The side yard requirements set out in the applicable Use Zone Tables shall apply to accessory buildings wherever they are located on the lot but accessory buildings on two (2) adjoining properties may be built to property boundaries provided they shall be of fire-resistant construction and have a common firewall. - 4) Quonset style/steel accessory buildings may be permitted within the Resource Use Zone only. - 5) Accessory buildings shall not be located in an easement; - 6) a Wharf/Boathouse/Slipway/Breakwater is an Accessory building that is allowed in any zone, subject to the following conditions: - a.
+Must meet Use Zone Site Development Conditions; - b.
+Appropriate noise and separation measures shall be incorporated into the development to reduce noise impact on surrounding properties; - c.
+Wharf/Boathouse/Slipway/Breakwater structures shall follow the guidelines for the Construction and Maintenance of Wharves, Breakwaters, Slipways and Boathouses - d.
+The Applicant must obtain a permit under of the Water Resources Act, 2002 under Section 48 for any infilling or dredging work associated with these structures or other works near or in any body of water prior to the start of construction.
+Contact: Water Rights & Investigations Section.

-5.2.2 Accessory Buildings - Residential Use Classes (excluding Garden Suites)
+5.2.2 Accessory Buildings - Residential Use Class